 Have a stronger, healthier smile in as little as two hours.

 At Maine Dentistry, placing a crown is a simple, painless, fast process that can take as little as two hours.
 During your consultation, Dr. Lawlor may find that he is able to have your crown created and delivered that very day.
-In some places, a crown can require a series of visits and multiple injections, but with a 2-hour crown, you get the same quality as a lab crown in one appointment.
-It’s an easy, stress-free fix that leaves you with a stronger, healthier smile.

 Proper at-home care will assist in helping your crowns last as long as possible—which can range anywhere from 10 to 15 years or longer.
 The most common reason a crown fails is that it gets decay or a cavity around the bottom of the porcelain.
 Excellent oral hygiene through brushing twice daily, flossing daily (especially around the crown area where your gums meet the tooth), and rinsing at least once a day with an antiseptic mouthwash is the best way to help the crown last a lifetime.